Why Architects are Choosing Steel School Doors

 Steel doors can be manufactured with vision lites of any size or shape, or with a stylish stile and rail design.
 They can also be custom painted to match any interior theme.

-Many industry professionals have learned over the years that the strength and durability of steel doors makes them a perfect fit for educational facilities.
+Many industry professionals have learned over the years that the strength and durability of steel makes it a perfect fit for school doors.
 Next time you’re inside a school, check to see if the doors are made of steel.
 If they are, the architect or specifier was probably an “A” student!